 How much can international students earn in Germany?

 It depends on the job type and your allowed hours.
-In 2025 an international student can earn at least the minimum wage of €12.82/hour, or up to €556/month tax-free as part of a mini-job.
+In 2026 an international student can earn at least the minimum wage of €13.90/hour.
+If you take up a mini-job, you can earn up to €603/month tax-free.
+Working student (Werkstudent) positions, especially in fields like engineering or IT can pay significantly more.

 Get Your Visa-Ready Package